August 28th celebrates Bow Tie Day and Crackers Over the Keyboard Day.

 Did you know that on this day in 1994, Tokyo celebrated the country’s first gay pride parade?
 While the march paved the way for future similar events, they weren’t named “Pride parades” until over a decade later.

-Keep reading for more facts about August 28th in history!
+Keep reading for more interesting facts about August 28th in history!

 What Happened On August 28 In History?